MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-scep-configure.md

 4. Browse to *http://*Server_FQDN*/certsrv/mscep/mscep.dll*.
 The result should be: HTTP Error 403.0 – Forbidden.
 This result indicates the URL is functioning correctly.

-   If the web address returns a **503 Service unavailable**, check the computers event viewer.
+   If the web address returns a **503 Service unavailable**, check the computer's event viewer.
 This error commonly occurs when the application pool is stopped due to a missing [permission for the NDES service account](#accounts).

 ### Install and bind certificates on the server that hosts NDES